Cashup Breakdown

 PreviewVoucherBack to Cash Up DailyBack to Cash Up DailySales TotalCashFloat (at start)Increase FloatDifferenceSales TotalCounted TotalPay / Buy OutCash to BankCash Up BreakdownTill_ CashUp_ Breakdown_Counted

-Under Credit Card breakdown type in the number of card transactions in the Qty box or the + sign to add a card transaction.
+Type the number of card transactions in the Qty box, or use the + sign to add a card transaction.

-Once you have completed all the desired breakdowns and are happy with the totals you can click on the Done / Save button.
+Once you've completed all the breakdowns and are satisfied with the totals, click the Done / Save button.

 Keywords: Bank Deposits,Cash Up Breakdown,Float